Fractured Magic: Chapter Five

 “Don’t be ridiculous.
 It’s getting dark, and it’s two miles to your hotel from here.
 Do you even know the way?”
 Moira called, even as Gareth backed through the door.
 The smell of Moira’s tobacco, the same as his father’s, was too sweet in here and he couldn’t bear it a moment longer.

-“I'll figure it out,” he said, turning and leaving without another word.
-The club's long, hazy hallways passed in a blur, and soon Gareth was bursting through the doors and gasping in fresh air.
-The sun had set while he'd been inside, and Gareth gazed up at the purpling sky.
+“I’ll figure it out, I’m sure,” he said, turning and leaving without another word.
+The club’s long, hazy hallways passed in a blur, and soon Gareth was bursting through the doors and gasping in fresh air.
+The sun had set while he’d been inside, and he gazed up at the purpling sky.

 A small chimney sweep bumped into him and deposited a layer of soot onto his coat, the dusty ash standing out against the black wool.
 Gareth frowned at the boy, who cast too pitiable a figure to be angry with.
 “Do you know the way to Kramer Street?” he asked, handing the boy a coin.

-The boy shook his head, then mumbled his thanks and ran off.
-As Gareth watched him go, he noticed two men huddled near a tavern door, one looking Gareth's way.
-Perhaps they'd know.
-He worked his way over to them, but before he could say a word one hurriedly set off, knocking his shoulder into Gareth's in his haste to get away.
+The boy shook his head, mumbled his thanks, and ran off.
+As Gareth watched him go, he noticed two men huddled near the door of a tawdry public house, one looking Gareth’s way.
+They’d know, surely.
+He worked his way over to them, but before he could say a word one hurriedly set off, knocking his shoulder into Gareth’s in his haste to get away.

 “You’re gonna wanna check that you still have your purse,” the remaining man suggested.